 3. Raising money can be difficult

 Sole proprietors can have more difficulty raising capital than incorporated businesses.
-Financial institutions and investors may require your business to be incorporated before they give you a loan or make an investment.
+Financial institutions and investors may require your business to be incorporated before they grant you a loan or invest.

 Incorporation: benefits and considerations